anngo-1/gpt-to-do-list/README.md

 The web app is deployed here: [https://gpt-to-do-list.vercel.app/](url)

-## IMPORTANT
-As of 4:42pm PST 6/17, code will not run on Safari.
-Working on a fix.

 ## Run in development server
 To run in development server you will need to paste your API key into /components/task.tsx, line 34.